Information Central (c) Larry Larsen

 Larry Shoenborn, a PBA Supporting Member and expert on fly fishing for peacocks suggests the most common

-thumb and fingers and keeping the left hand in back, especially while fighting a fish.
-2. Not keeping the rod tip bent
+right thumb and fingers and keeping the left hand in back, especially while fighting a fish.
+2. Not keeping the

 Quick Strips On The Fly

-water or mossy areas.
-The T-300 line is for fishing the deeper waters of lagoons and lakes where peacocks may be
+shallow water or mossy areas.
+The T-300 line is for fishing the deeper waters of lagoons and lakes where

 "You'll do best with long fast strips," he continues.